 Mauritius (6 months~)

-For the “Premium Travel Visa” you’ll need to prove you have the minimum funds to meet the cost of stay in Mauritius, which is US$1,500 a month; you’ll also have to pay tax if staying beyond 180 days.
+For the “Premium Visa” you’ll need to prove you have the minimum funds to meet the cost of stay in Mauritius – which is around US$1,500 a month – as long as your main source of income is outside of Mauritius.
 The visa is valid for 1 year (a tourist visa is 180 days), with the potential for renewal.

 Portugal (1-5 years)